0xWanLin/FIS-Landing-Page/README.md

 - Fetched data from registration forms to Google Sheet (using [Google App Scripts](https://developers.google.com/apps-script))

 #### Ongoing Tasks:
-- Improve the layout and design of the website (maybe try to use Bootstrap)
+- Improve the layout and design of the website (try to use Bootstrap)
 - Check the translations